redbubble-ash/Liri-node-app/README.md

 2. No song's name is provided:
 ![spotify-this-song](/images/spotify-this-song2.PNG)

-**'movie-this'
+**movie-this

-On the command line, enter "node liri.js movie-this '[movie name here]'", [movie name] is an input of the movie's name.
+On the command line, enter "node liri.js movie-this '[movie name here]'", [movie name] is the name input of the movie.
 This will output the following information to your terminal/bash window:

        * Title of the movie.

        * Year the movie came out.

        * IMDB Rating of the movie.

        * Rotten Tomatoes Rating of the movie.
-       * Country where the movie was produced.

        * Language of the movie.

        * Plot of the movie.

        * Actors in the movie.

 *See the example below:*